Uffyz/tonnelmp/README.md

 ## TODO + info

-will add functions for managing orders soon; also need unlockListing() function
+will add functions for managing orders soon; also need unlockListing() function also will add multiple gifts/models/backdrops/symbols available to filter by (currently you can filter only by one gift/model/backdrop/symbol)

 if you use this module please send your feedback [to my telegram](https://t.me/perfectlystill)